widelang/widelang.github.io/docs/documentation.md

 A human-first, declarative, composable programming language for the web and beyond.

+Wide isn’t just about code.

+It’s about bringing clarity where the world gave us clutter.

+Let humans speak code that doesn’t punish them for loving the Web.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->